Piotrko64/NodeJsUploadFile/README.md

 > node app.js

-Upload files wille be in /uploadFiles folder
+Upload files will be in /uploadFiles folder